 - An increased ability to successfully recover

 - The ability to focus on other aspects of addiction sooner without the added stress of lingering withdrawal symptoms

 Aftercare following rapid detox is the process of dealing with the issues that led to addiction in the first place.
-Patients typically receive continued care in a supervised, home-like facility.
-They also receive psychological and psychiatric support and participate in a personalized treatment plan.
+Patients can seek out continued care in a supervised, home-like facility.
+They are also encouraged to find psychological and psychiatric support and participate in a personalized treatment plan.
 Recovering addicts will learn more effective coping methods to deal with stressful situations that may have previously resulted in drug use and how to make positive choices.